syne-tune/syne-tune/README.md

 pip install -e '.[extra]'
 ```

+We recommend you to install it in a virutal environment to avoid package inconsistencies.
 You can see the FAQ [What are the different installations options supported?](docs/faq.md#installations) for more install options.

 See our [change log](CHANGELOG.md) to see what changed in the latest version.